tecnickcom/tcexam/README.md

 * **Fonts**

-    TCExam includes fonts for the TCPDF library, they are not strictly required but have been included as you convenience.
+    TCExam includes fonts for the TCPDF library, they are not strictly required but have been included as your convenience.

-    All the PHP files on the fonts directory are subject to the general TCPDF license (GNU-LGPLv3), they do not contain any binary data but just a description of the general properties of a particular font.
+    All the PHP files on the fonts’ directory are subject to the general TCPDF license (GNU-LGPLv3), they do not contain any binary data but just a description of the general properties of a specific font.
     These files can be also generated on the fly using the font utilities and TCPDF methods.

     All the original binary TTF font files have been renamed for compatibility with TCPDF and compressed using the gzcompress PHP function that uses the ZLIB data format (.z files).